Topological indistinguishability: Continuous functions

 It follows that two elements in a product space are topologically indistinguishable if and only if each of their components are topologically indistinguishable.

 Kolmogorov quotient

 Since topological indistinguishability is an equivalence relation on any topological space X, we can form the quotient space KX = X/≡.
 The space KX is called the Kolmogorov quotient or T0 identification of X. The space KX is, in fact, T0 (i.e. all points are topologically distinguishable).
 Moreover, by the characteristic property of the quotient map any continuous map f : X → Y from X to a T0 space factors through the quotient map q : X → KX.
+Categorically, the T0 spaces form a reflective subcategory of the category of topological spaces, with the Kolmogorov quotient as the reflector.

 Although the quotient map q is generally not a homeomorphism (since it is not generally injective), it does induce a bijection between the topology on X and the topology on KX.
 Intuitively, the Kolmogorov quotient does not alter the topology of a space.
 It just reduces the point set until points become topologically distinguishable.